 Why Is Supporting Executive Function So Important?

 The stress and potential trauma students may be experiencing due to the pandemic can take a toll on their executive function skills.
 Brittany from Success in Special Education explains: “Stress and trauma can affect students of all ages in a variety of ways.
 If a student feels anxious, depressed or overwhelmed, this can impact their ability to focus on content, participate in the classroom, or engage with others.”
-For example, students may struggle with calling out in class, keeping their attention during lessons, managing their time outside the structure of a regular school day, or starting and finishing assignments.
+For example, students may struggle with speaking up in class, keeping their attention during lessons, managing their time outside the structure of a regular school day, or starting and finishing assignments.

 Tips for Supporting Executive Function Skills